 - Semiweekly depositors with payroll on Wednesday, Thursday, or Friday must deposit on the following Wednesday.
 Those with payroll on Saturday, Sunday, Monday, or Tuesday must deposit on the following Friday.

 - To avoid future penalties, start using the correct deposit schedule immediately.

 You may want to

-- Check your records to verify that the deposit schedule shown on CP235 the notice is correct.
+- Check your records for the lookback period to verify that the deposit schedule you used is correct.

 - If there is a discrepancy, be sure all tax returns are filed.